Close

 Amazon devices are built on Android, with native OOBE setup overlaid with an APL (Amazon programming language) layer that runs the app interface.
 This project included the creation of both Android OOBE and APL-based component libraries and templates.
 The following shows samples of components for both APL components and Android templates.

-Because the Fire TV UI is built with a programming language, components with colored backgrounds require a background asset for all states, as can be seen in the following components.
-This is opposed to web-based components that would have a fill color applied to the outer frame.
+Because the Fire TV UI is built with a programming language (APL), as opposed to being web-based, components with colored backgrounds require an absolute-positioned graphic asset for variants with a background color, as can be seen in the following button and control components.
+To users, this method is optically identical to a typical frame with a background fill, border-radii, and other applied styles.

 List Item components